esmbly/esmbly/README.md

 - Explore different ways of collecting, transforming and utilizing type information in the JavaScript ecosystem.
 - Lower the barrier for JavaScript developers that want to start experimenting and prototyping with WebAssembly by taking advantage of already existing type information in a code base.

-## Getting started
-Read the [Getting started](/docs/getting-started.md) guide for instructions on how to get started using **Esmbly**.

 ## Use cases
 - Transform a code base from Flow to TypeScript
-- **Turn your tests into types** - generate TypeScript based on type information collected during test runs using the V8 profiler.
+- Turn your tests into types - generate TypeScript based on type information collected during test runs using the V8 profiler.
-- **Migrate from JSDoc to TypeScript** - generate TypeScript based on your JSDoc comments.
+- Migrate from JSDoc to TypeScript - generate TypeScript based on your JSDoc comments.
 - Use type information (Flow, TypeScript, JSDoc, V8) to output WebAssembly, Wat, Asm.js and AssemblyScript.

 ## Transformers